micahreich/patch-match/README.md

 ## Title: Parallel NNFs with PatchMatch
 Micah Reich (mreich), David Krajewski (dkrajews)

+## Milestone Report
+So far, we have a completed sequential version of the full image inpainting algorithm written in Python.
+Completing this was crucial since it allows us to have a reference for writing our C++ version as well as giving us an initial benchmark timing-wise.
+We have also been actively working on our C++ sequential implementation, and are roughly 75% done with it.
+We currently have an interface working that allows users to import an image and draw a mask around it that they wish to inpaint.
+Our implementation thus far has been really focused on writing code that will easily plug into OpenMP.
+The only portions left for our sequential version are the ANN (Approximate Nearest Neighbor) algorithm and then combining everything else we wrote to have the completed workflow.
+We are confident we will have meaningful results to show at the poster session.
+A good chunk of the time we have spent so far has been reading research papers that outline what we wish to implement.
+The initial paper we had wished to replicate unfortunately did not cover how one would implement content-aware image inpainting, thus requiring us to dig deeper.
+In our search, we found a paper that outlines exactly what we wish to accomplish for both images and videos, which is the current paper we are using as a reference for our implementation.
+We also came across another paper that replaces the Propagation step of the algorithm, which was initially not parallelizable, with a Jump Flood approach, allowing us to achieve high parallelization without sacrificing quality.
+Overall, we believe we will accomplish the goals and deliverables we initially set out to achieve and will be able to have a live working demo at the poster session.
+We don't have any primary concerns at the moment.

 ## Summary
 We are going to implement a parallelized version of the PatchMatch algorithm for nearest-neighbor field (NNF) generation on GPU and CPU.
 NNFs can then be used to perform image inpainting or content-aware fill as well as optical flow for target tracking in video.
 Many of the other image operations within inpainting can also be handled in a data parallel fashion.